rzhao271/endstream/README.md

 ## About

-EndStream is a C++ library that provides some classes to wrap around the following stream objects, as follows:
+EndStream is a C++ library that provides some classes that extend the following stream classes:

-- `std::ifstream` is wrapped with `rayzz::endstream::EndInputFileStream`
+- `std::ifstream` becomes `rayzz::endstream::endifstream`
-- `std::ofstream` is wrapped with `rayzz::endstream::EndOutputFileStream`
+- `std::ofstream` becomes `rayzz::endstream::endofstream`
-- `std::istringstream` is wrapped with `rayzz::endstream::EndInputStringStream`
+- `std::istringstream` becomes `rayzz::endstream::endistringstream`
-- `std::ostringstream` is wrapped with `rayzz::endstream::EndOutputStringStream`
+- `std::ostringstream` becomes `rayzz::endstream::endostringstream`

 The user can specify which endianness to use while defining the helper class, and change the endianness midway through, too.